How to Invest in Real Estate: Your Simple Guide for 2025

 Rental Properties

 Owning rental properties is a great way to increase your monthly cash flow.
 As the landlord, you collect rent, maintain the property and earn its capital appreciation.
-Owning rental properties comes with its demands, though.
-As the landlord, you're on call 24/7, and you're in charge of the lease agreements, the rent charged, and all aspects of owning the home or building unless you hire a property management company to do the work for you.
+However, as the landlord, you're on call 24/7, and you're in charge of the lease agreements, the rent charged, and all aspects of owning the home or building unless you hire a property management company to do the work for you.

 Pros: